Have you considered getting involved in property renovations?

 That’s because your part-time job doesn’t have a risk of failure like the reno does.

-Don’t take a financial risk of a DIY renovation project.
+Don't take the financial risk of a DIY renovation project.

-1. Not doing a realistic feasibility and budget prior to purchase
+1. Not doing realistic feasibility and budget prior to purchase

 It's interesting how this message keeps repeating itself.

 If you’re a beginner avoid properties that require big reno and avoid properties that will require you to spend money on things such as fencing, stormwater, or rewiring as they can be costly, time-consuming, and don’t give you the visual ‘bang for your buck’ that you’re looking for.